flutter/flutter/CONTRIBUTING.md

 Things you will need
 --------------------

- * Linux or Mac OS X. (Windows is not yet supported.)
+ * Linux, Mac OS X, or Windows
  * git (used for source version control).
  * An IDE.
 We recommend [IntelliJ with the Flutter plugin](https://flutter.io/intellij-ide/).
  * An ssh client (used to authenticate with GitHub).